Go Homeback to Love Shack Menu

 However, as marvelous and lovely as Venus is, don’t let her kid you.

 Heck!
 Despite what one might think, even for the Greeks it was no surprise that Aphrodite (Venus) enjoyed stirring things up.
 In her form as the ruler of Taurus, Venus is highly involved what she considers to be valuable.
 Most often this includes being interested in money, possessions, and/or other commodities that are considered to be valuable.
-How many wars have been fought over money and/or the control of natural resources?
+How many wars and conflicts have been fought over money and/or the control of natural resources?

 In her form as the ruler of Libra, Venus was paradoxically known as the Zodiacal sign of both diplomats and military generals.
 Fickle Aphrodite just can’t seem to make her mind up as to whom her lover should be.
 As such, Aphrodite knows all about jealousy and envy being a root cause of many conflict and wars.
 On a more personal level, she can often be found stirring things up when she functions as the irrational source at the heart of the proverbial “Lover’s Triangles” that we humans, throughout the dawn of history and until now, keep repeatedly getting caught up in.

 Trust me, these Venusian “Lover’s Triangles” have been the cause of a war or two.
 Personally, just about any day of the week, I’d pick getting lost in the Bermuda Triangle over that of getting caught up in one of Aphrodite's “Lover’s Triangles.”
-When Aphrodite - married to the lame god Hephaistos - got together for a little passion with the War god Ares in her own personal "Lover's Triangle," together she and Ares produced her children Harmonia, Deimos (Terror), and Phobus (Fear).

-High Prices
+High Prices of Cutting off Venus

 Back to those high prices that I mentioned earlier… I’m reminded of the early Christian church desert monks that chose to cut themselves off (often literally) from Venus and all of her fleshly carnal desires of the world.
-The high price [other than the obvious one involved in physical castration] that these monks paid was that Venus then caught them up in a proverbial “Catch 22.”
+The high price [other than the obvious one involved in physical castration] these monks paid was that Venus then caught them up in a proverbial “Catch 22.”

 The further out into the desert that these holy men moved and the harder that they worked at exorcising and purifying themselves of any, and all, of their worldly and lustful desires for women – all the more that these holy men were then plagued and tempted with disgusting, impure, and polluted thoughts that they then attributed to attacks of the "evil one."

-Although times have changed over the past almost 2,000 years, it appears that the pleasure-seeking archetype of Venus is still busily at work harassing those who demean, devalue, and/or diminish her realm.
-Nowadays, Venus plagues fundamentalist tele-evangelists and celibate priests with desires for unnatural sexual acts and/or fetishes that are most often much more repulsive, ugly, and sick than what they so zealously fight, preach, and/or guard against.
+Nowadays, Venus plagues Christian fundamentalist preachers, celibate Catholic priests, and conservative politicians with desires for unnatural sexual acts and/or fetishes that are most often much more repulsive, ugly, and sick than what they so zealously fight, preach, and/or guard against.

 Back to the Love Shack Menu